 What is the ENS?

 The emergency notification system was developed for colleges, universities and businesses.
-Designated account managers in Police Services or University Affairs are able to send text messages to cell phones* communicating critical campus information and updates to students, faculty and staff in real-time.
+Designated account managers in Risk Management and Safety Services, Strategic Communications, and SSU Police Department, are able to send text messages to cell phones* communicating critical campus information and updates to students, faculty and staff in real-time.
 For that reason, all students, faculty and staff have been opted-in.

 * All mobile phone numbers entered into PeopleSoft are automatically uploaded to the system daily.
 In order to receive the messages, it is critical that ALL members of the campus community (students, faculty and staff) log in to MySSU via online services to either review OR update information:

 - Once in Online Services click Main Menu in top blue bar

 - Click Self Service

 - Click Phone Numbers and update or add your Mobile number